-A unique blend of fine bark, woodfibre (by-products of sustainably managed British forests) and coir (from a single, known source).
+A unique blend of fine bark, woodfibre (by-products of sustainably managed British forests) and coir (from known, ethically-approved sources).
 It contains balanced nutrients sufficient for the first 4 - 6 weeks of growth.
 This growing medium is based on one widely used throughout the UK by professional growers and is suitable for a wide range of uses around the garden.
 Melcourt SylvaGrow Multi-purpose contains no peat or green waste compost.

 - Superb quality, 100% peat-free compost as used by professionals